 - Good Versus Good: Everyone in the story are trying their best to do good, and does a decent job at that.
 Sadly, their failures are still enough to generate a lot of sorrow and hate.
 (The Nazis and their local supporters are bad guys, but Erik's and Simon's struggle against them is given less then a minute of the film versions total screentime.)

-- Troubled Sympathetic Bigot: Simon's parents, especially Eric.
+- Troubled Sympathetic Bigot: Simon's parents, especially Erik.
 Trying their best to be good parents, while being too narrow-minded and too full of pent-up fear & anger to avoid harming him.

 - Would Hurt a Child: The German SS guards, who sexually assault a four-year-old Isak for hours.